 Well yes and no. Sure there are existing web applications which ape desktop environments, but these are all meant to be run solely as thin clients and are web based and distributed in nature.
 OS.js however, is targeted at the desktop itself with the ability to be run thin only being a side-effect ( and side benefit ) of the core technologies used .
 As the world shifts its focus more towards the web as a common platform for both content and communication, HTML5 begins to gain recognition as a first class citizen amongst users and developers alike at a rapidly growing pace.
 Microsoft has even made it the official language of Windows 8 with their HTML5 based ‘Silverlight’ framework and Canonical have announced that HTML5 is to be a major part in their upcoming Ubuntu Phone OS strategy.

-Historically, several people have argued that my interest in the desktop is nothing more than futile noise a relic from the halcyon days of IBM ( with others labeling me a hapless radical ).
+Historically, several people have argued that my interest in the desktop is nothing more than futile noise, a relic from the halcyon days of IBM ( with others labelling me a hapless dreamer ).
 In reality however, it is the idea of a ‘platform’ itself which is becoming an irrelevant notion.
-The future of applications is heterogeneity, a ubiquitous delivery mechanism for all application across all platforms.
-The holy grail of the computing world.
+The future of applications is heterogeneity, a ubiquitous delivery mechanism for all applications across all platforms.
+The holy grail, neigh, the unicorn of the computing world.
 Be it desktop, mobile or somewhere in between, as long as it can render a web page it will be capable of running any application.
 And this concept excites me greatly.